-General administration and capital outlay totaled \$10,145,242 of The Trust's expenditures.
-Expenditures for staff salaries and benefits were approximately \$9.2 million and accounted for 90.5% of total administration expenditures.
-The remaining balance was expended for professional services, rent for office space, insurance, office supplies and other general administration costs.
-General administration and capital outlay costs totaled \$9,914,605 for fiscal year 2019-2020.
+• General administration and capital outlay totaled \$13,757,027 of The Trust's expenditures.
+Expenditures for staff salaries and benefits were approximately \$9.1 million and accounted for 66.3% of total administration expenditures.
+Capital outlay was approximately \$3.6 million, of which \$3.5 million pertained to the right-to-use leased asset (office space).
+The right-to-use asset was recognized in in fiscal year 2021-2022 due to the implementation of GASB Statement No. 87, Leases in fiscal year 2021-2022.
+This Statement requires that an expenditure and other financing source be reported in the period the lease is initially recognized.
+The remaining expenditures balance was expended for professional services, rent for office space, insurance, office supplies and other general administration costs.
+General administration and capital outlay costs totaled \$10,145,242 for fiscal year 2020-2021.

-Other expenditures in fiscal year 2020-2021 were \$5,015,795 and represented expenditures pertaining to the interlocal agreement to the two CRAs of \$2,369,104 and to the property appraiser and tax collector of \$2,646,691.
-More detailed information on the CRA interlocal agreement can be found on page 63.
-Fees paid to the property appraiser and tax collector are based on the operating budgets of these agencies and are allocated among the taxing districts served.
-Other expenditures in fiscal year 2019-2020 were \$4,491,280.
+Other expenditures in fiscal year 2021-2022 were \$5,651,259 and represented expenditures pertaining to the interlocal agreement to the two CRAs of \$2,768,036 and to the property appraiser and tax collector of \$2,883,223.
+More detailed information on the CRA interlocal agreement can be found on page 66.
+Fees paid to the property appraiser and tax collector are tied-to the operating budgets of these agencies, as permitted by the Florida Statutes, and are allocated among the taxing districts served.
+Other expenditures in fiscal year 2020-2021 were \$5,015,795.